-The founders of the Asian Rail Academy (ARA) met the UK's National Training Academy for Rail (NTAR) on the DBT's Education is GREAT stand at the World Skills ASEAN Conference & Exhibition in Kuala Lumpur.
+In 2016, the founders of the Asian Rail Academy (ARA) met the UK's National Training Academy for Rail (NTAR) on the DIT's Education is GREAT stand at the World Skills ASEAN Conference & Exhibition in Kuala Lumpur.
 NTAR has been a key supporting partner in developing the right high performing workforce.
 It continues to assist with many aspects of the learning process including the development of high quality training standards.
 Subsequently, the Asian Rail Academy was set up and partnered with NTAR to provide globally recognised industryrelevant certification programmes in traction and rolling stock.
 The Academy's goal is to become the regional training hub for rail in ASEAN.

 Being Asia's first authorised NTAR training partner, ARA is the first rail training facility in Malaysia to use NTAR's virtual reality learning tools; incorporating technology and innovation into the Academy's programmes to create a fun and immersive learning environment.
+The Oculus Rift Virtual Reality headset enables trainees to visualise and interact with rail components in virtual 3D to enhance their learning experience.
+Trainees can learn the detailed workings of a train, diagnose faults, maintain equipment and perfect their skills in a similar way to the real working environment, but in a safe and effective virtual environment without risk.
+The virtual reality training has the additional advantage of being much cheaper compared to using physical equipment.